Section 1: Sediment into Soil

 Daily Dose of Destruction

 In this section we are going to be learning how all of this weathered sediment ends up becoming soil.
 Soil is defined as a mixture of weathered rock, organic matter, mineral fragments, water and air.
 To a geologist, dirt doesn't exist.
 Think to yourself what would be the difference between soil and dirt.
-There are many things that effect the process of soil formation: climate, types of rock, slope, amount of moisture, time.
+There are many things that affect the process of soil formation: climate, types of rock, slope, amount of moisture, time.
 Soil contains rodents, insect, worms, algae, fungi, bacteria, and decaying material.
-In fact there is a bout a 50/50 split between the amount of organic and inorganic material in soil.
+In fact there is about a 50/50 split between the amount of organic and inorganic material in soil.
 Having a 50/50 split also makes soil fertile and easy to maintain plant life.

-As organic material decays it changes into dark-colored matter that we call humus.
+As organic material decays, it changes into dark-colored matter that we call humus.
 Humus is a great source of nutrients for plants.
 Humus provides nitrogen, phosphorus, sulfur, and potassium, all of which help with very fertile soil and creates great soil structure.

 Soil takes many many years to form naturally.
 Soil contains spaces that get filled with air and water which helps promote plant growth.